Dolce and Gabbana Light Blue Sun Pour Homme is a limited edition released in 2019 and a flanker of the original Light Blue from 2007.

-For an example, when is super hot outside, instead grapefruit and bergamot, orange note pop’s out of nowhere, and when I’m in the office in a climate-controlled environment, aromatic facets dominate the composition.
+For example, when is super hot outside, instead of grapefruit and bergamot, orange note pop out of nowhere, and when I’m in the office in a climate-controlled environment, aromatic facets dominate the composition.

 These subtle, yet evident surprises were the most enjoyable experience I had with Light Blue Sun.

 The whole performance for an Eau de Toilette was way above my expectations, and I wish my other more expensive summer perfumes performed like this.

 I got 8 – 10 hours each time I wore it, and it didn’t matter how hot or cold was outside.
 In the recent trend of subtle perfumes that has taken over the perfume world, Sun is an exception here.

 Projection is loud for the first hour or two, which was confirmed by my colleagues that always seemed to comment on it each time I came to the office.